ORNL/GridKit/src/Model/PhasorDynamics/SynchronousMachine/GENROUwS/README.md

 Pressume there is no saturation to simplify solution procedure for initial conditions.

-Using the power-flow solution, we have explicity solutions for the following variables.
+Using the power-flow solution, we have explicit solutions for the following variables.
 The internal variables $I_d$, $I_q$, $V_d$, and $V_q$ are calculated from the network interface equations.
-The remaining are algebraicillay solved from the steady-state initial conditions.
+The remaining are algebraically solved from the steady-state initial conditions.
 ``` math
 \begin{aligned}